 Significant penalties can be imposed for copyright infringement.

-Copyright law may restrict how faculty can use copyrighted works in their teaching, research, and writing.
+Consequently, copyright law may restrict how faculty and/or students can use copyrighted works in their teaching, research, and writing.

 Copyright law offers a number of exceptions that can apply in an educational setting.